Differentiation in marketing or how to increase price 3,125%

 It is also more exciting and interesting to the customer.

-Selling the story of transformation gives you the power to shift the balance of supply and demand in your favor.
+Selling the story of transformation differentiates your offering and gives you the power to shift the balance of supply and demand in your favor.

 Since the transformation you offer and the way you provide it is unique, it isn’t a commodity to be lumped in with everything else and sold based on its attributes.
 More demand for your limited supply means that you can increase your price.